 Did you know that plantain is an edible and almost magical “weed” which grows freely in backyards, meadows, and roadsides?
 The use of plantain goes as far back as the ancient Persians, so it’s definitely something you want to have in your backyard.

 People may not expect this herb to have any healing effect, but it wasn’t labeled the “king of herbs” for nothing.
-This is also great in pesto as well as spaghetti!
-If you don’t know that yet, that is.
-With a life cycle of one year only, you will have to plant Basil every year to keep your supply of this herb in check.
+This is also great in pesto and any other pasta dish!
+With a life cycle of one year only, you will have to plant basil every year to keep your supply going.

 Every herb garden needs lavender!
-Start from cuttings or plants as seeds are difficult to grow.
+This amazing plant can be infused into your drinks like tea and lemonade.
 Plant lavender in a sunny location with average to dry soil.
 Do not overwater.

-Chamomile contains volatile oils such as bisabolol, bisabolol oxides A and B, and matricin; flavonoids, and other therapeutic substances.
-The flowers of Chamomile is famous for its medicinal purposes.
-It can be drunk as tea, can be dried, extracted, and even turned to creams and serums.
+Chamomile contains volatile oils such as bisabolol oxides A and B, matricin, flavonoids, and other therapeutic substances.
+The flowers of chamomile are famous for their medicinal purposes.
+It can be consumed as a tea, can be dried, extracted, and even turned to creams and serums.

-Watch this video posted by Learn Organic Gardening at GrowingYourGreens about survival gardening tips on planting an edible food garden at home:
+Watch this video posted by Learn Organic Gardening at GrowingYourGreens and learn some survival gardening tips on planting an edible food garden at home:

-There are a lot of other plants that have been known to have medicinal benefits and practical uses for humans since time immemorial.
+There are a lot of other plants that have been known to have medicinal benefits and practical uses for humans since the old times.
 There are actually other new discoveries made each year.
-You can even plant during the late summer with a few of these fall gardening tips.
+You can even plant during the late summer with a few of these helpful gardening tips.
 If you have the time to grow these plants then you have a greater chance of surviving if the SHTF.

-Do you have any more survival garden plants you know of?
-Please add them in the comments below!
+Do you have more survival garden plants you want to add?
+Let us know in the comments section below!

-Here are 5 Herbs for Your Survival Garden you should know about!
+Up Next: 5 Herbs for Your Survival Garden

 The contents of this article are for informational purposes only.
 Please read our full disclaimer.

-Editor’s Note – This post was originally published in March 2015 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on March 20, 2017 and has been updated for quality and relevancy.

 Featured image via homeyimprovements.com